 If the owner of a UAE company passes away, the shares of that company will be distributed according to Shariah law.
 It applies to any company: Mainland, Free Zone and Offshore.

-The shares will not be automatically passes to the other partners or even family members.
+The shares will not be automatically passed to the other partners or even family members.
 They will be distributed according to Shariah the majority will go to the eldest male family member.

 A will of an expatriate can be registered in a few places in the UAE:

-The costs of UAE wills depend on the authority where the will is going to be attested.
+The costs of UAE will depend on the authority where the will is going to be attested.

 Registrar | Preparation and Translation, AED | PRO Services, AED | Registration, AED | Total, AED |